Thunderer44/lms-codespace/skillforge-frontend/README.md

 ## Support

-For issues or questions, please check the backend README or open an issue in the repository.
+Check backend README or open an issue